Folk costume

-Folk costume, also known as traditional dress, traditional attire, folk attire, or regalia is clothing of an ethnic group, nation or region, and expresses cultural, religious or national identity.
-It includes both everyday and formal wear, those which do not cater to Western dress codes.
+Folk costume, also known as folk attire, traditional attire, traditional dress, or regalia is the clothing of an ethnic group, nation or region, and expresses cultural, religious or national identity.
+It includes both everyday and formal wear, including those which do not cater to Western dress codes.

-An ethnic group's clothing may be called ethnic clothing or ethnic dress.
-So are there national costumes, and regional costumes.
+A specific ethnic group's clothing may be called ethnic clothing or ethnic dress.
+Those attributed to a certain place are often called national costume or regional costume; these may have official designation.

 Overview

 Following the rise of romantic nationalism in parts of Europe, pre-industrial peasantry came to serve as an ideal of authenticity.
 Garments evoking peasant dress were made from traditional pre-industrial textiles.

 In regions where Western dress codes are common, traditional garments are often worn during special events or celebrations.
 International events may cater to non-Western attendees with a compound dress code such as "business suit or national dress".

 In some contemporary societies, traditional garments are required by sumptuary laws.